 Exercise together: Joining the gym, a university society, or even going for a walk can help if they are feeling down.
 Exercise has been proven to improve our mental health, so getting out and being active is a great way to try and make them feel better.
 Exercising is also a great way to meet new people and to keep busy.

 Cook together: Cook a meal together or make dinner at the same time, spending time together will take their mind off how they are feeling.
 Even taking them a cup of tea in the morning can make their start to the day a good one - you can't beat a friendly brew in the morning.

 Days out: These don't have to cost a fortune, it may just be going into town, getting some food or going to the cinema.
 There are always discount options or free alternatives!
-Giving them something to look forward to and involving them in plans will make them feel better.
+Giving them something to look forward to and encouraging them to get up and go out with boost their mood.

 Keep in touch: If you've gone home for the weekend or vice versa, drop them a text or call to see how they are.
-This will make them realise they have someone who cares about them and you're a pretty good friend!
+It can be as simple are 'are you okay?' this will show them they have someone who cares about them and you're a pretty good friend!

 Tag them: Whether it's a hilarious video on Facebook or a funny meme on Instagram, tag them, if you think it's something they would find funny, then you're probably right.
 If it puts a smile on their face or even makes them laugh, then it's totally worth it.

 Give them a hug: Never underestimate the power of a hug.
 Everyone needs a hug every once in a while, this effective gesture could be exactly what they need.
 Who else are they going to get a hug from if it isn't their best mate?

 Empower them: This could be paying them a compliment.
 If they've made dinner that looks or smells good, let them know.
 If they've made more of an effort to look nice, tell them!
 Making them feel good about themselves will help improve their mood, it's so easy to do.